A work-from-home (WFH) policy has become a must-have for companies as more employees seek remote work opportunities.

-Explain who will be approving work-from-home requests and what each request will be evaluated on.
+Explain who will be approving work-from-home requests and how each request will be evaluated.
 Will requests be reviewed by individual managers, or will HR oversee the process?
-Individuals should use their best judgement in determining whether an employee would be successful working from home or not.
+Managers and HR should use their best judgment in determining whether an employee would be successful working from home or not.
 However, they should also consider the following:

-Does the employee need to interact with clients in order to complete their job?
+Does the employee need to interact with clients in order to do their job?

 Is the employee privy to private information and data that, if accessed outside the office, could jeopardize our business or clients?

 Is the employee’s home work environment distracting?

 Will having the employee work remotely jeopardize your team’s success or make it difficult to communicate, collaborate or accomplish our objectives?